JuliaLinearAlgebra/LinearMaps.jl/docs/src/index.md

 B = LinearMap(cumsum, reverse∘cumsum∘reverse, 10)
 ```

 be a matrix- and function-based linear map, respectively.
+For `A` all properties are infered from the input matrix,
+For `B` the operator, the adjoint and dimensions are defined explicitly.
-Then the following code just works,
-indistinguishably from the case when `A` and `B` are both `AbstractMatrix`-typed objects.
+Given the above the following code just works, indistinguishably from the case when `A` and `B` are both `AbstractMatrix`-typed objects.

 ```julia
 3.0A + 2B